-Galapagos Southern Loop Itinerary
+Galapagos Southern Loop Itineraries

 Celebrity’s luxury expedition ships, Xploration and Xpedition, also sail Southern Loop itineraries.
-Your cruise begins at North Seymour Island, where you’ll marvel at male frigates and blue-footed boobies doing their impressive mating dance.
+Your cruise aboard Xpedition begins at North Seymour Island, where you’ll marvel at male frigates and blue-footed boobies doing their impressive mating dance.

 Tendered at South Plaza, Santa Cruz Island, see land iguanas walk among giant prickly pear cactus and batchelor sea lions sunning on rocky cliffs.
 Visit Santa Fe Island to view endemic island species like the Galapagos hawk, snake, and mockingbird.

 Arrive overnight to San Cristobal Island’s Punta Pitt.
 Hike for spectacular views and to see the breeding ground of three different booby bird species.
 Then, visit the waterfront town of Puerto Baquerizo Moreno for a long walk, shopping, or a local tour.